SAP-samples/teched2023-IN266/exercises/ex3/README.md

 Once the automation is completed successfully, you can proceed to the next task by clicking on **Task Completed** button.

-## Task: Assign Entitlement of SAP S/4HANA Cloud for Projects, Collaborative Project Management to Subaccount
+## Task 6: Assign Entitlement of SAP S/4HANA Cloud for Projects [AUTOMATION TASK]

 This is also an **automation** task.
 All the parameters will be already pre-filled.
 Kindly execute the automation and complete the task, similar to the [Create Subaccount](#task-create-subaccount) task.